Diagnostic

 Default severity: Warning

 References to undefined global variables, detected through full analysis.
-This diagnostic runs on save and can detect comprehensive cases including qualified references (e.g., Base.undefvar).
+This diagnostic can detect comprehensive cases including qualified references (e.g., Base.undefvar).
 Position information is reported on a line basis.

 Example: